Rgnwld/AstroRankingManager/readme.md

 ## 🚧 This ranking is still in early development

 This is only for study and early tests in Astro development.
 Please dont use it in production.<br />
-The propose of this project is to provide and handle requesitions for the [Astro Game](https://rgnwld.itch.io/astro).<br />Such as:
+The propose of this project is to provide and handle requisitions of the [Astro Game](https://rgnwld.itch.io/astro).<br />Such as:
 - Handle game times.
 - Rank the players by their times in each map.
 - Provide informations about the game news.

 ## 🚧 Requirements to start: